newmacuser/GC-Shimadzu-ASCIIdata-convertion/README.md

     •	ASCIIData.txt (replace your own data file here, which can have a different name)

-3. In Terminal, type in “bash make_table_for_SCFAs_raw_data_Shimadzu_v2.sh”
+3. In Terminal, type “bash make_table_for_SCFAs_raw_data_Shimadzu_v2.sh”

 4. Following the instruction pop-up from the terminal.
-First, you will need to enter a working directory of your data file and script files.
+First, you will need to confirm the working directory of your data file and script files.

-Note: absolute path without any space is preferred.
+> Note: absolute path without any space is preferred.
 Be careful about spaces in your path.
 If you have spaces in your path, add “\” before any space. (e.g.: “/User/Desktop\ file/example”.

 5. Then, you will need to type in your data file name (with extension name) and hit enter. (e.g. ASCIIData.txt).
 Be careful about spaces in file names as well.

 6. You can now find the summary SCFAs table in the “out” folder of your current folder.